Veeresh464/Intelligent-task-offloading-in-private-5G-networks/README.md

   <img src="./images/systemDesign.png" alt="image">
 </p>

-- User Equipment (UE) Layer: This layer consists of mobile devices (UEs) connected wirelessly via a 5G network.
+- **User Equipment (UE) Layer:** This layer consists of mobile devices (UEs) connected wirelessly via a 5G network.
 Communication is facilitated by a USRP B210 software-defined radio acting as the base station, which forms the Radio Access Network (RAN).
 These devices offload computation-intensive tasks to the network for processing.

-- **Core Layer:** The core layer is implemented using **Open5GS** as the 5G core network.
-Within Open5GS, key network functions such as the **Session Management Function (SMF)** and **User Plane Function (UPF)** manage routing, session handling, and packet forwarding.
-This layer establishes and maintains connectivity between **User Equipment (UEs)** and the data processing layers, enabling seamless network registration and data flow.
+- **Core Layer:** The core layer is implemented using Open5GS as the 5G core network.
+Within Open5GS, key network functions such as the Session Management Function (SMF) and User Plane Function (UPF) manage routing, session handling, and packet forwarding.
+This layer establishes and maintains connectivity between User Equipment (UEs) and the data processing layers, enabling seamless network registration and data flow.

+- **Edge Layer (Kubernetes):** Serving as an intermediate layer between the core and cloud, the edge layer comprises multiple edge nodes running containerized applications orchestrated by Kubernetes.
+These nodes provide computation near the user, significantly reducing latency.
+A real-time LSTM-based intelligent scheduler operates within this layer, continuously analyzing resource utilization metrics such as CPU and memory usage to determine optimal task placement.
+If the edge nodes have sufficient resources, tasks are executed locally to ensure low latency and faster response times.
+This dynamic, predictive offloading decision is a core feature of the system.

+- **Cloud Layer (OpenStack):** When the resource utilization of edge nodes exceeds a predefined threshold (30% CPU utilization), tasks are offloaded to cloud nodes.
+Data processed by both edge and cloud nodes are stored on virtual machines hosted on OpenStack.
+The cloud environment provides scalable computing power and storage for tasks requiring extensive processing or long-term archiving.
+Additionally, it acts as a backup in case of edge node failure.

+---

-## Total Work Flow
+## 4. Work Flow
 1. User connects Private 5G network
 2. User request to schedular `10.45.0.1:5001/predict` endpoint at the edge core (Kubernetes).
 3. Schedular forword request to one of the selected node